HL7/fhir-ipa/input/pagecontent/conformance.md

 In FHIR, resources can be exchanged in the following formats: JSON, XML, and Turtle.
 Due to the popularity of JavaScript-based apps and ease of usage with JSON, the most popular exchange format for REST styled APIs is JSON.
 To increase certainty and the likelihood of interoperability, IPA mandates the support of JSON.
 IPA Servers are encouraged to support XML as well.
 </div><!-- new-content -->

-### Profile Support + Interaction Support
+### Profile and Interaction Support
-Systems deploy, and support, the IPA Profiles to represent clinical information and the IPA RESTful interactions to access that information.
-Only systems that implement both Profile Support and Interaction Support can claim conformance to IPA.
+Systems deploy, and support, the IPA *profiles* to represent clinical information and the IPA RESTful *interactions* to access that information.
+To claim conformance to IPA, servers need to implement and support both IPA profiles and interactions.

 #### Profile Support
 Profile Support refers to the support of the IPA profiles, such that the system exposes FHIR resources which adhere to the IPA profiles' content model.
 Specifically, a server with IPA Profile Support: